wadpac/millenniumcohort-acc/README.md

 write.csv(wc3,paste0(path,"/wc3.csv"),row.names = FALSE)
 ```

-E. We run step1_applyGGIR.R with mode =c(1,2) to generate basic reports and milestone data
+### 5 We run applyGGIR.R with mode =c(1,2) to generate basic reports and milestone data

-F. We run step2_convert2csv.R to generate csv-files with time series of aggregated data to be used for unsupervised segmentation
+### 6 We run convert2csv.R to generate csv-files with time series of aggregated data to be used for unsupervised segmentation

+### 7 We run mergewithID.R to merging in the participant identifier from the wearcodes.csv file and to tidy up the variable list